nobudev7/sumpdata/README.md

-# sumpdata
+# Sump Data Project
-Manages and visualize sump pump data
+A Java Spring Boot app that manages and visualize sump pump data.